dkesada/dbnR/README.md

 Not an elegant solution, but its simplicity is enough.
 What should be addressed is having to perform the folding of a dataset outside the predict function.
-The size of the network should be added as an attribute to avoid having having the user performing the folding.
+The size of the network should be added as an attribute to avoid having the user performing the folding.

 ## Getting Started